tristand246/tristand246.github.io/README.md

 Finally, add this heading to the top of your Resume file:

     ---
-    layout: post
+    layout: default
-    title: your resume
+    title: your title
-    subtitle: your subtitle
     ---

-Feel free to customize the title and subtitle to your liking, but **do not** change the layout.
+Feel free to customize the title to your liking, but **do not** change the layout.

 ## Public Hosting